hangyeol013/Stage_Telecom/mnist_test/README.md

 #### Here I explain the parameters in <<Implementation.json>>
-- seed: seed number
-- use_gpu: whether we use gpu or not

 - seed: seed number (I set this seed to '0', when I train staTest0 model and when I do the explainability test.
 - use_gpu: whether we use gpu or not.
 (I always set this to 'true').
 - epoch: number of epoch (I always set this to 20).